Table of contents

-Steglatro is a medicine used to control blood glucose (sugar) levels in adults with type 2 diabetes together with diet and exercise.
+Steglatro is a medicine used to treat adults with type 2 diabetes together with diet and exercise.

 Steglatro can be used in combination with other diabetes medicines or on its own in patients who cannot take metformin.

 Steglatro : EPAR - Medicine overview (PDF/144.33 KB)